nautechsystems/nautilus_trader/README.md

 ## Features

 - **Fast**: Core is written in Rust with asynchronous networking using [tokio](https://crates.io/crates/tokio).
 - **Reliable**: Type safety and thread safety through Rust.
-Redis-backed performant state persistence.
+Redis-backed performant state persistence (optional).
 - **Portable**: OS independent, runs on Linux, macOS, and Windows.
 Deploy using Docker.
 - **Flexible**: Modular adapters mean any REST, WebSocket, or FIX API can be integrated.
 - **Advanced**: Time in force `IOC`, `FOK`, `GTD`, `AT_THE_OPEN`, `AT_THE_CLOSE`, advanced order types and conditional triggers.
 Execution instructions `post-only`, `reduce-only`, and icebergs.
 Contingency order lists including `OCO`, `OTO`.